Clip Detection

 Adjusting Clip Detection Sensitivity

-Set it lower if you find the badges appearing more often than you'd like, or higher if you want the earliest possible warning.
+If you find the badges appearing more often than you'd like, step down one level.
+If you want the earliest possible warning of any clipping event, step up.
 Choosing Off disables all clip indicators across every view.

 The Clip Detection sensitivity control requires WVC firmware 4.1.0 or newer on WVC-PRO and WVC-PRO-6 hardware.